 You will spend 26 weeks on placement in schools and colleges, putting your training into practice through assisting in and taking responsibility for classes, and working alongside mentors and peers to further your professional development.
 The focus initially is on observation and supporting teaching and learning.
 Your teaching timetable will increase as your training progresses and you become more confident and competent in the classroom.

 The programme also utilises FE and sixth form colleges for placements, although these cannot be guaranteed for every trainee.

 How will I be assessed?

 A balanced combination of coursework and observed classroom experience will be assessed against academic criteria at Level 7 and the QTS Standards.
-Various other tasks will enable you to show your competence in ICT and other areas of Business Education.
+Various other tasks will enable you to show your competence in ICT as well as Business Education, Enterprise and Economics.

 Before the end of your PGCE you will need to complete a Career Entry and Development Profile (CEDP) which acts as a useful bridge between your initial teacher training programme and your Induction Year as a Newly Qualified Teacher.

 You will be taught by knowledgeable, approachable and supportive tutors who have experience of working both in schools and the FE sector, based in one of the top departments at the forefront of Business Education teacher training in England and Wales.